KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when there is a problem communicating with the security token service.

-    throw [System.IdentityModel.Selectors.StsCommunicationException]::New("there is a problem communicating with the security token service.")
+    throw [System.IdentityModel.Selectors.StsCommunicationException]::New('there is a problem communicating with the security token service.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Selectors.StsCommunicationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.Selectors.StsCommunicationException.aspx)